Ibrahim-Hassoun/Batal/README.md

 >Hey fellow gym batal 😄,

 >I've got a present for you!
 Meet Batal, a mobile app designed to take your performance to
 >beast level.
-With its powerful AI pose detector , it will track 🕵️, evaluate ✅, and provide live
+With its powerful AI pose detector, it will track 🕵️, evaluate ✅, and provide live
->written and audio feedback 🎧 to help you correct your form in real time!
+>feedback to help you correct your form in real time!

 >But that’s just the beginning.
-Batal also includes a smart chatbot🤖that refines its answers just for
+Batal also includes a smart chatbot 🤖 that refines its answers just for
->you , based on your injuries, goals, fitness level, diet, and previous conversations.
-It can even
->interact with your data, like adding saved exercises to your routine.
-No more overthinking your next
+>you, based on your history.
+Also, no more overthinking your next workout habibi!
->workout habibi!
-Batal’s recommendation system suggests the most effective exercises personalized
+>Batal’s recommendation system suggests effective exercises for you so that you stay
->for you.Also guess what?
-We’ve cracked the age-old mystery of why the gym is suddenly packed!Thanks
->to a network of smart sensors, Batal now shows you live gym traffic updates 🚦so you can train
->smarter, not just harder.
+>pumped for the regular social media-style posts , live chat rooms and a gamified leaderboard 🎯

->Habibi,download Batal.
+>Habibi, download Batal.